drts01/notes/stackedit/presentations/2018-py-pkging.md

 * "SGV Software Craftsmanship" Co-Founder

 _notes:
-* being using Python professionally for a few years
+* Python for a few years
-* Used to automate and manage large infrastructure
+* automate and manage large infrastructure
-* also starting a group to help any who writes code to grow
+* a group to help any who writes code to grow

 ## for pythonista in socalcodecamp: